 What is gap insurance?

-Guaranteed asset protection, or gap, is optional add-on car insurance coverage that can help you cover the “gap” between the amount you owe on your car and its actual cash value (ACV) in the event it is totally destroyed in a car accident.
+Gap insurance is optional add-on car insurance coverage that can help you cover the “gap” between the amount you owe on your car and its actual cash value (ACV) in the event it is totaled in a car accident or stolen.

 Imagine you’ve been involved in an accident and your car has been damaged beyond repair and must be replaced.
 You still owe $18,000 on your car loan but the vehicle is now worth only $15,000.
 With gap insurance, you can cover the $3,000 difference between what you owe on your car and what it’s worth, after the deductible.

-When gap insurance may be a good idea for leased cars
+When might gap insurance be a good idea for leased cars?

 Like any car or SUV, leased vehicles depreciate quickly.
 In fact, most vehicles’ value depreciates about 20 percent in the first year of ownership, according to Allstate.
 Therefore, if you didn’t put much money down and you still owe a sizable amount on your total lease payment, you’ll likely owe more than the car is worth if you get into an accident.
 That’s especially true if the accident occurs soon after you drive off the dealer’s lot and the car hasn’t suffered as much depreciation.